hfisser/S1.IcebergArea/README.md

 ### Credits
 This Python module depends on several third-party Python modules.
 Besides standard Python modules, we use code from three packages:
 1. The [Sentinel1Denoised package](https://github.com/nansencenter/sentinel1denoised/blob/master/README.md).
 2. Laust Færch implemented the CFAR algorithm used in this module: [CFAR object detection](https://github.com/LaustFaerch/cfar-object-detection).
-The code was modified.
+A modified version was used.
 3. Johannes Lohse and Catherine Taelman wrote the geocoding module for synthetic aperture radar data: [geocoding]().
-The code was modified.
+A modified version was used.